hhtomaswt11/ASLAI--SA/TrabalhoPratico/README.md

 * MediaPipe pose landmarker task;
 * dynamic label encoders.

+### Docs

+The `docs/` folder contains the official practical assignment and the final practical work presentation.

 ## Recognition Modes

 The prototype supports two recognition modes.

-### 1. Static Gesture Recognition
+## 1. Static Gesture Recognition

 Static recognition is used for ASL alphabet gestures.

+The system receives a single webcam frame, extracts hand landmarks and classifies the gesture as an ASL letter or control token.

-The pipeline is:
+The static recognition pipeline is:

 ```txt
 Single webcam frame